LBNL-ETA/frads/docs/how-to/guide5.md

 ```

 ### Add lighting objects to the EnergyPlus model
-Use `add_lighting`to add a lighting object for each of the zones in the building.
+Call `add_lighting`to add a lighting object for each of the zones in the building.

 ```python
 epmodel.add_lighting()